Killthebug/Bika-Lims-Wiki/GSoC-·-EduLIMS-add-on-for-Bika-LIMS.md

 - The trainer can assign generic records not linked to any session to be available in a specific training session.
 The modification of these records in a training session will not cause any effect to the 'generic' ones.
 - A trainer can close a training session.
 Closed training sessions cannot be accessed by any of the assigned trainees.

-**b) Traineers activity tracking and reporting**
+**b) Trainer activity tracking and reporting**

-Every action done by a traineer in a training session is recorded for further evaluation.
+Every action done by a trainer in a training session is recorded for further evaluation.
 Trainer can track at runtime the activity of any participant from a training session.
 Also, trainees can generate an activity report for the whole training session.

 **c) Training use­-case**